DinoChiesa/Apigee-MessageTemplate-Demo/README.md

    ```

 4. You cannot nest the function calls.
-Use separate Templates, cascaded.
+Use separate, successive Templates.
+They are evaluated in order.

    OK:
    ```